jc-aguilera/carlosom/docs/scenarios/outbreak.md

 objectives:
     - Escape from J's bar.
     - Push two cars to form a barricade against enemies.
 Then help Raymond open a gate.
-    - Jump into the sewers to escape from an explosion.
+    - Jump into Raccoon City's sewers to escape from an explosion.
-    - Find detonator parts, and combine them to destroy Main Street and stop the zombie hordes.
+    - Find some detonator parts, and combine them to destroy Main Street and stop the zombie hordes.
-    - If Main Street is already destroyed, get inside Dorian's van.'
+    - Should Main Street be already destroyed, you will need to get inside Dorian's van.
 flavorText: It was a typical night at J's bar.
 Some uninvited guests crashed the party.
 Our race for survival was just beginning...
 ---
 # Outbreak